-Prepare and present a specific ask, a definitive dollar amount or giving level.
-Use the inform-engage-invite technique to explain the ongoing need of your organization or a particular appeal, then candidly engage the donor to enlist their advice or insights.
+- Prepare and present a specific ask, a definitive dollar amount or giving the level.
+Use the inform-engage-invite technique to explain the ongoing need for your organization or a particular appeal, then candidly engage the donor to enlist their advice or insights.
 Finally, invite them to take the next step as a meaningful partner to your organization by increasing their donation.

-Keep track of your asks and all your donors’ responses in easy-to-use donor management system.
+Keep track of your asks and all your donors’ responses in our all-in-one fundraising software.

 Download our Donor Retention Toolkit for more on how to consistently communicate impact with donors.

 - Promptly and personally acknowledge/thank each donor for their gift or pledge.
 Ideally, a thank you should be sent within 24-48 hours after the donation has been received to ensure all donors get the clear message that they are valuable to your organization.

 - Get to know and understand your donors using open-ended probing questions to find out how they relate to your mission, why they donated, how they want to be involved with your organization, and which communication channel(s) they prefer.
 Any additional information about their personal or professional background can be a tremendous advantage in cultivating the donor and potentially accessing their networks.

 For more on how to survey donors, download this webinar from our archived resources.